Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     Eidolons are unique mages who use Anima to bolster their martial skills.
 They can warp the laws of physics to learn many impossible weapon techniques.

-    Dev note: path has both spells and exclusive weapon arts, make sure to label the latter correctly
+    Dev note: path has both spells and exclusive weapon arts, make sure to label the latter correctly (also add spirit themed abilities inspired by WotW?)

   .. tab-item:: Rank 1